 - Microsoft Azure Platform as a Service

-Well a lot of the interest that usually comes this class is the number of people who are interested in beginning a startup.
+Well a lot of the interest that usually comes in this class is the number of people who are interested in beginning a startup.
 People who have some genius idea of their own.
 So I started by talking about the resources that are out there for people who want to try their hand at a startup.
 Microsoft has made an incredible amount of resources available to startups, and I wanted to talk about some here.

 - BizSpark: The biggest offering Microsoft makes for startups is BizSpark.
-BizSpark is a program where you can sign up and for 3 years you get almost everything that microsoft has to offer for free.
+BizSpark is a program where you can sign up and for 3 years you get almost everything that Microsoft has to offer for free.
 That includes ultimate versions of everything.
 This is a fantastic offering.
 And definitely one I advise people to take advantage of, but if that wasn't enough, you get 3 years of $300 / month Azure credits, for free.
 Talk about a huge offering.
 Can be found here.

 - Visual Studio Community Edition: A new offering from Microsoft, is a more beefed up version of VS for free.
 So even after your BizSpark runs out, there are other options available.
 Can be found here.

-- Azure: As I've said before Azure makes it possible to get your major idea out there quickly and with stability.
+- Azure: As I've said before, Azure makes it possible to get your major idea out there quickly and with stability.
 Can be found here.

-- Visual Studio Online: Arguably the most important thing in a Software Companies arsenal is Source control, its the backup of work, the tracking of items, the sharing of work around teams.
-Well Microsoft now made this officially free.
+- Visual Studio Online: Arguably the most important thing in a Software Companies arsenal is Source control, it's the backup of work, the tracking of items, the sharing of work around teams.
+Well, Microsoft now made this officially free.
 You can now utilize TFS, with the ALM tools and source control for free.

-More and more recently segments of the .net framework have gone Open-Source, allowing for more availability of tools out there to build with.
+More and more recently segments of the .NET Framework have gone Open-Source, allowing for more availability of tools out there to build with.
 Making it an exciting time to be a developer with an idea.